blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 </li>

 <li>
-<p>In the method, create a while loop that waits for "True" to be returned.
-If "False" is returned, the loop starts over.
-We can specify an amount of time to expire in the loop before throwing a <code>WebDriverTimeoutException</code>.
-And we can specify exception types to ignore in the loop.
+<p>Create a while loop that waits for "True" to be returned and starts over if "False" is returned.
+Specify the amount of time to expire before the loop throws a <code>WebDriverTimeoutException</code>, and specify the exception types to ignore in the loop.
 If exceptions of the specified types are thrown, the resulting action is the equivalent to "False" being returned at that moment.</p>

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Loop</div></div>
 <pre><code class="language-csharp">